Nick Lees and Bob Sanders Reminisce about Paige Young.

 *For more information a possible reason for Paige’s illness in Edmonton, see the chapter on Nick Lees”*

-The articles show us that most of Paige’s year is taken up with Playboy promotional traveling and appearances; autograph signings at car shows, Playboy Clubs, TV stations, Battle of the Bands, radio interviews, newspaper interviews, etc.
+The articles show us that most of Paige’s year is taken up with Playboy promotional traveling and appearances.
+She autographs Playboy headshots at car shows and Battle of the Bands contests.
+She visits Playboy Clubs, TV stations, and newspaper, radio and TV interviews.

 The Edmonton Winter Sports show in late September of 69 is the latest date I’ve have found for her promotional appearances.
 (So far.)